Basic AI Chatbot Pricing: A simple chatbot that can answer questions about a product or service might cost around $10,000 to develop.

 Use RAG with SQL connectors for structured data retrieval!

 The hardest part is mapping the problem—determining if it can be solved and how to approach it.
 Once that's clear, the rest is mostly routine.
+You’d love to explore open-source models more, but commercial models are so effective that they work for almost any implementation.

 Our website require some cookies to function properly.
 Read our privacy policy to know more.